dlab-berkeley/programming-fundamentals/answers/1-2_create-ANSWERS.md

 #### Challenge 4

-The command `ls -t` returns a listing arranged by time of last edit.
-Add this command to `script.sh`.
+Have the script in `my_files` print "I love programming!" to the command line.

 ~~~
-echo "ls -t" > backup/script.sh
+echo "print('I love programming!')" > my_script.R
 ~~~

 or

 ~~~
-nano backup/script.sh
+vim my_script.R
 ~~~

-Add the command, and type `CTRL + O` to write, press `ENTER` to save the file, and `CTRL + X` to exit.
+Add the command, and type `Esc` and `:wq` to write and quit.